Little Children (film): Plot

-Larry Hedges, Brad's friend and a former police officer, spends much of his time harassing Ronnie.
+Brad's friend Larry Hedges is a former police officer who went on disability after accidentally killing a child.
+He has been obsessed with watching Ronnie, ever since his release to his mother's house and spends much of his time harassing him.
 One night, he enters Ronnie's neighborhood with a megaphone.

-May comes out to confront him, suffering a heart attack in the process when Larry pushes her to the ground, causing him to be arrested.
-May is taken to a hospital, where she dies.
-When Ronnie returns home from the hospital, he finds a letter written by May saying: "Please be a good boy."
-Distraught, Ronnie destroys much of his mother's collection of Hummel figurines before grabbing a knife.
+When May comes out to confront Larry, she suffers a heart attack in the process when Larry pushes her to the ground, causing him to be arrested.
+She is taken to a hospital, where she dies.
+When Ronnie returns home from the hospital, he finds a note written by May saying: "Please be a good boy."
+Distraught, he destroys much of his mother's collection of Hummel figurines before grabbing a knife.

-That same night, Sarah and Brad agree to meet in the park.
+That same night, as Sarah and Brad had agreed to run away together, they plan to meet in the park.
 As he heads to the park, he is distracted by skateboarding teenagers.
-Attempting to try a jump himself, he knocks himself out.
+Attempting to try a jump himself, Brad knocks himself out.
 When he regains consciousness, he asks the paramedics to call his wife to meet him at the hospital.

 When Sarah takes Lucy to the park, she sees Ronnie stagger onto one of the swings, revealing to her that his mother died.
 When Lucy disappears, Sarah panics and rushes to find her, forgetting about Brad.
 She finds her staring at a street lamp and places her back into her car.

-Larry arrives to apologize to Ronnie about May, but when he discovers that Ronnie has castrated himself and is bleeding to death, he races him to the hospital, the same time as Kathy meets Brad there.
+Larry arrives to apologize to Ronnie about May's passing, but he discovers that Ronnie has castrated himself and is currently bleeding to death.
+Larry races Ronnie to the hospital, where Kathy also arrives for Brad.